microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/52.teams-messaging-extensions-search-auth-config/README.md

   - Launch Visual Studio
   - File -> Open -> Project/Solution
-  - Navigate to `samples/csharp_dotnetcore/52.teams-messaging-extensions-search-auth-config` folder
+  - Navigate to `samples/csharp_dotnetcore/52.teams-message-extensions-search-auth-config` folder
-  - Select `TeamsMessagingExtensionsSearchAuthConfig.csproj` file
+  - Select `TeamsMessagingExtensionsSearch.csproj` file
   - Press `F5` to run the project

 ## Testing the bot using Teams

 1) run ngrok - point to port 3978
+2) add the ngrok url to appsettings.json SiteUrl
-1) create bot framework registration - using ngrok URL
+3) create bot framework registration - using ngrok URL
+4) add an AAD V2 OAuth Connection Settings (see https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication)
-1) update your manifest.json to include the app id from bot framework
+5) update your manifest.json to include the app id from bot framework, and the AAD V2 ConnectionSetting name
-1) zip up teams-manifest folder to create a manifest.zip
+6) zip up teams-manifest folder to create a manifest.zip
-1) upload manifest.zip to teams (from Apps view click "Upload a custom app")
+7) upload manifest.zip to teams (from Apps view click "Upload a custom app")
-1) pick your bot from the compose command menu
+8) pick your bot from the compose command menu

 ## Deploy the bot to Azure